-Can a person with herpes have the COVID vaccine?
+Even if have a herpes outbreak, can I have the vaccine?

 It is perfectly safe.
 We recommend that people with herpes have the COVID vaccine – or any vaccines offered.
 Do the best for yourself, get yourself protected against COVID: a serious, life-threatening virus.
 The vaccines approved for use in UK do not contain egg or any other animal products.
 Like the antiviral drugs for herpes, all the vaccines are safe for any religious group.